Australian Government advice for Palau

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Australian Government may also restrict the length of validity or type of replacement passports.

-In November 2013, Typhoon Haiyan caused major damage to infrastructure on the outlying atoll of Kayangel to the north of Palau.
-The main business area of Koror is open however you should check with your tour operator or travel agent for latest information on damage to tourist infrastructure and possible disruptions.
+In November 2013, Typhoon Haiyan caused major damage to infrastructure on the outlying atoll of Kayangel to the north of Palau, which continues to be repaired and rebuilt.
+You should check with your tour operator or travel agent for the latest information on the availability of tourist infrastructure and services in the areas you are travelling.

-There is still unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.
+There are still unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.
 Particular care should be taken when diving or exploring caves.

-There are saltwater crocodiles in parts of Palau and no warning signs to indicate their presence.
+There are saltwater crocodiles in parts of Palau, and often no warning signs to indicate their presence.
 Check with local authorities before considering water activities in mangrove areas.

 Please refer to our air travel page for information about aviation safety and security.